Caroline of Berlepsch

-Caroline of Berlepsch (9 January 1820 – 21 February 1877) was a member of the noble von Berlepsch family and was the third wife of the Elector William II of Hesse-Kassel.
+Caroline von Berlepsch, Countess of Bergen (9 January 1820 – 21 February 1877) was a member of the noble von Berlepsch family and was the third wife of the Elector William II of Hesse-Kassel.

 Early life

 Caroline was born 9 January 1820 in Bad Hersfeld.
 She was the daughter of Baron Hermann Ludwig von Berlepsch and Melusine von Kruse.

 Personal life

 On 28 August 1843, she was married to William II, who was 43 years her senior, in Wilhelmsbad (now part of Hanau).
 She was his third wife, following the death of his first wife, Princess Augusta of Prussia (the fourth daughter of King Frederick William II of Prussia) in 1841, and his second wife, Countess Emilie of Reichenbach-Lessonitz in 1843.
 This was a morganatic marriage, because she was considered lesser nobility and therefore not befitting for a sovereign Elector.
 The couple's main residence was Frankfurt, since the elector had in 1830 and virtually abdicated the government to his son, Frederick William I, from his first, non-morganatic, marriage.

-In 1844, the Elector elevated Caroline to the "Baroness of Bergen" and in 1846, she received the Austrian title of "Countess of Bergen".
+In 1844, the Elector elevated Caroline to the rank of "Baroness of Bergen" and in 1846, she received the Austrian title of "Countess of Bergen".